Stuart Hodes: Early life

-Stuart Hodes Gescheidt was born in New York City in November 1924 and grew up in Flushing, Miami Beach, and Sheepshead Bay, Brooklyn.
+Stuart Hodes Gescheidt was born in New York City in November 1924 and grew up in Flushing, Miami Beach, and Sheepshead Bay.
 His older sister was writer Malvine Cole, and his younger brother was photographer Alfred Gescheidt.
 He attended PS 98, Brooklyn Technical High School, and Brooklyn College, entered the army in 1943, served in the Army Air Corps (not yet called the Air Force).
-Trained as a B-17 pilot, he flew seven bombing missions before VE Day, then, attached to the Military Air Transport Command, flew troops from Naples to Marrakech.
+Trained as a B-17 pilot, he flew seven bombing missions before VE Day, then, attached to the Military Air Transport Command, flew troops from Naples to Marrakesh.
 Reassigned to the Army of Occupation, he began flying reporters for an unofficial Army newspaper, The Foggia Occupator.
 Discharged as a second lieutenant in June 1945, he joined the Air Force Reserve for four more years.
 His first civilian job was publicity director for the Bennington (Vermont) Drama Festival, before re-entering Brooklyn College, leaving when offered a dancing job by Martha Graham.